grafana/explore-traces/docs/sources/concepts/index.md

 Traces are telemetry data structured as trees.
 Traces are made of spans (for example, a span tree); there is a root span that can have zero to multiple branches that are called child spans.
-Each child span can itself be a parent span of one or multiple child spans, and so on so forth.
+Each child span can also be a parent span of one or multiple additional child spans.

 ![Trace_and_spans_in_tree_structure](/media/docs/tempo/traceql/trace-tree-structures-and-spans.png)